apache/cordova-docs/docs/en/edge/stylesheet.md

 * Passive voice is to be avoided.
 E.g., "the pause event fires when..."  rather than "the pause event is fired when..."

-* Prefer action verbs over weak verbs like "is".
+* Prefer action verbs over weak verbs like "is" or "has."

 * Minimize verbs ending with "ing": "This is necessary to provide...", not "This is necessary for providing..."

 * Do not drop articles: "In the Bada IDE", not "In Bada IDE"

-* Colloquial possessives are OK: "the device's home screen" rather than clumsier: "the home screen of the device"
+* Possessives are OK: "the device's home screen" rather than clumsier:
+  "the home screen of the device"

 * Hyphenate adjective phrases: "command-line tools", but not when it's a noun, as in "the command line."

 * Use serial comma: this, that, and the other.

+* Do not start a sentence with a lowercase member name.

 * Do not refer to "I," the author of the documentation, as in "What I am going to show you now."
 Likewise avoid "we," as in "We see